Liverpool stuns Barcelona 4-0 to reach CL final

 “When you have a collapse of this nature,” Barcelona coach Ernesto Valverde said, “we will have a few horrible days ahead.”

-For Barcelona, it was the second year in a row that the team let a three-goal lead slip, having beaten Roma 4-1 at home in the quarterfinals in 2018 before losing the return leg 3-0 to go out.
+For Barcelona, it was the second straight year that the team let a three-goal lead slip, having beaten Roma 4-1 at home in the quarterfinals in 2018 before losing the return leg 3-0 to go out.

-As for Liverpool, given the opposition — a team featuring the great Messi — this display rivaled the comeback from three goals down against AC Milan in the 2005 Champions League final.
+As for Liverpool, given the opposition this display rivaled the comeback from three goals down against AC Milan in the 2005 Champions League final.

 There was also the 3-1 win over Saint-Etienne in the 1977 European Cup and the 4-3 win from 2-0 down against Borussia Dortmund in the 2016 Europa League quarterfinals.
-The last-gasp 2-0 win over Olympiacos, sealed by Steven Gerrard’s long-range goal, in the 2004-05 group stage also linger long in the memory.
+The last-gasp 3-1 win over Olympiakos, sealed by Steven Gerrard’s late long-range goal, in the 2004-05 group stage also lingers long in the memory.

-“The people from outside, they doubted us and thought we couldn’t do it,” Georginio Wijnaldum said.
+“The people from outside, they doubted us and thought we couldn’t do it,” said Georginio Wijnaldum, a halftime substitute who scored two of the goals.
 “But once again we showed that everything is possible.”

 Klopp had delivered a stirring speech on the eve of the game, telling his players to “fail in a beautiful way” if they were to get eliminated.